jjoun64/HashiCorp/technical-writer/content.md

 ## Pushing changes

-Often `git push` and `git pull` are described as equivalent.
-This isn't entirely correct, since under the hood `git pull` does two things. `git push` takes our current branch, and checks to see whether or not there is a tracking branch for a remote repository connected to it.
+ `git push` takes our current branch, and checks to see whether or not there is a tracking branch for a remote repository connected to it.
 If so, our changes are taken from our branch and pushed to the remote branch.
 This is how code is shared with a remote repository, you can think of it as "make the remote branch resemble my local branch".
 This will fail if the remote branch has diverged from your local branch: if not all the commits in the remote branch are in your local branch.

 ## Fetching and pulling changes